-Before setting a PRISM instrument for remote use, be aware, do not set the PRISM Control IP address to the subnet of any of the Video IP Ports (or the Video IP Ports subnet to the Control IP address) or all remote connectivity (VNC or API) can be lost.
-If connectivity is lost this way, you will need local access to the PRISM to correct it.
+Note: Before setting a PRISM instrument for remote use, do not set the PRISM Control IP Port address to the subnet of any of the Video IP Ports (or the Video IP Ports subnet to the Control IP Port address), or all remote connectivity (WebRTC, VNC, API) will be lost.
+If connectivity is lost this way, you need local access to the PRISM to correct it.

-For more details on changing the port addresses, see Connect to a Network.
+For more details about changing port addresses, see Connect to a Network.